Two of the biggest names in flexible office space. Very different experiences. Here's what you actually need to know before you decide.

-Are WeWork and Regus the same?
+Are WeWork and Regus the same company?

 WeWork membership options